qpkorr/vim-bufkill/README.md

 Contributions and pull requests are welcome.

 A big thanks to Oli Morris for his excellent rewrite of this README file, and creating the animated gifs.
+Likewise to Julian Torres for further improvements to the README file.

 [1]: https://github.com/tpope/vim-pathogen
 [2]: https://github.com/gmarik/vundle